-Scandinavian parents are not obsessed with academic achievement in the early years, and kids don’t start formal schooling until they are six or seven years old.
+Scandinavian parents are not obsessed with academic achievement in the early years, and kids don't start formal schooling until they are 6 or 7 years old.

-While Kindergarten here is basically the new first grade, Kindergarten there is all about play, not worksheets or reading.
-The idea of a child not learning to read until they are seven scares some parents in non-Nordic countries, but the research shows they catch up: By the time they are 11 years old they’re reading at the same level as peers who started at five.
+While kindergarten in the U.S. is basically the new first grade, kindergarten in the Nordic countries is all about play, not worksheets or reading.
+The idea of a child not learning to read until they are seven scares some parents in non-Nordic countries, but the research shows they catch up: By the time they are 11 years old, they're reading at the same level as peers who started at 5.

 The extra years of play time may help kids in ways that academics can't.
 A recent study out of Stanford found children who started kindergarten a year later show significantly lower levels of inattention and hyperactivity, and the benefits were still measurable when they were 11 years old.